darrenalexanderneo/engineering-lms-portal/README.md

 <br><br>

 # 1. Getting Started
 Please access our LMS's Login Page and follow the steps under **2.
 User Stories**.
+You can refer to the walkthrough under "recorded scenarios" folder.

 <br><br>